 Just because you aren’t behind the wheel doesn’t mean road safety stops being vital!
 As a pedestrian, keep these things in mind:

 - Be Visible.
 Cross at designated crosswalks and intersections, rather than cutting across the road at the earliest convenience.
 At night, wear light-colored and/or reflective clothing, and stay near well-lit areas.

 - Be Alert.
 Much like when driving, alcohol and cell phone usage can distract you as you walk, slowing your reaction time and increasing your chances of stumbling into traffic.
 Keep your electronic distractions, such as smartphones and earbuds, to a minimum while walking.

 - Be Cautious.
 Walk on sidewalks whenever available; if not, walk on the shoulder of the road, facing traffic.
 This way you will be able to see a vehicle if it is heading straight at you.
 Even if you are crossing at a crosswalk, pay attention to oncoming drivers; they may not see you, so you had better see them!

 Part two of this post covers safety at home, so stay tuned!

 If you or a family member has been injured in an automobile accident as a driver or a pedestrian, you may be entitled to substantial compensation for your hardship and losses.
-The experienced legal team at DiBella Law Offices, P.C., has been fighting for the rights of injury victims in Massachusetts for many years.
+Our experienced Burlington car accident lawyer at DiBella Law Offices, P.C. has been fighting for the rights of injury victims in Massachusetts for many years.
 Give us a call at (781) 916-9932 to schedule a free consultation.